 Proposed camera placements can be found on the accompanying Security Site Plan.
 Areas that will be covered by the CCTV system include:

-- Entryways to the property, cultivation areas, and Processing facility (once built), - Perimeter of the cultivation/canopy areas - The monitoring, recording station and security room (within the existing home), - Interior of the Processing Facility (once built).
+- Entryways to the property, cultivation areas, and Processing facility, - Perimeter of the cultivation/canopy areas - The monitoring, recording station and security room, - Interior of the Processing Facility.

 Stormwater Management Plan